🛠️ Method 1: Manual Creation of a New Utility Set

 - The application doesn't allow you to customize a column with

-using another column that also has a utility parameter selected asCustom_Expression
+Custom_Expressionusing another column that also has a utility parameter selected asCustom_Expression.

 - The application doesn't allow you to customize a column with